Waxmard/pokemon-team-status/docs/how-it-works.md

 score, the one where more of your Pokemon have relevant berries ranks lower (you're better prepared for it).

+## Suggestions

+### Swap Suggestions

+The app can suggest which box Pokemon to swap onto your team.
+It evaluates every possible team/box swap, comparing score profiles (undefeated gyms first, then all gyms).
+The best improvement is shown in the header.

+### Type Suggestions

+`suggestTypes` creates a hypothetical single-type Pokemon for each of the 18 types and measures how much it would reduce the team's urgency score.
+This helps you know what type coverage your team is missing.

+### Urgency Algorithm

+Gyms where the team scores below a threshold (2) contribute urgency using `(threshold - score)^1.25`.
+This non-linear scoring prioritizes shoring up the worst matchups over improving already-decent ones.

+### Sorting in Suggestion Mode

+When a swap suggestion is active, gyms are sorted by how much the suggested swap improves each matchup, so you can see where the swap helps most.

 ## Example

 Your team has a Swampert (Water/Ground):